RedHat-Middleware-Workshops/cloud-native-workshop-v2m1-guides/break-monolith-apart2.md

 The Spring Data framework will automatically see if there is a `schema.sql` in the class path and run that when initializing.

 Now we are ready to run the test to verify that everything works.
-Because we created the _ProductRepositoryTest.java_ via **Run Junit Test**:
+Right-click on the `src/test/java/com/redhat/coolstore/service` package and select _Run Test > Run JUnit Test_.

 ![catalog-test-run]({% image_path catalog-test-run.png %}){:width="600px"}